-6.3.2 watcher:NAME (as many sections as you want)
+5.3.2 watcher:NAME - as many sections as you want

-NAME The name of the watcher.
-This name is used in circusctl

-cmd The executable program to run.

-args Command-line arguments to pass to the program

-shell If True, the processes are run in the shell (default: False)

-working_dir The working dir for the processes (default: None)

-uid The user id or name the command should run with.
-(The current uid is the default).

-gid The group id or name the command should run with.
-(The current gid is the default).

-env The environment passed to the processes (default: None)

-warmup_delay The delay (in seconds) between running processes.

-numprocesses The number of processes to run for this watcher.

-rlimit_LIMIT Set resource limit LIMIT for the watched processes.
+- NAME The name of the watcher.
+This name is used in circusctl - cmd The executable program to run. - args Command-line arguments to pass to the program.
+You can use the python format syntax here to build the parameters.
+Environment variables are available, as well as the worker id and the environment variables that you passed, if any, with the "env" parameter.
+See Formating the commands and arguments with dynamic variables for more information on this. - shell If True, the processes are run in the shell (default: False) - working_dir The working dir for the processes (default: None) - uid The user id or name the command should run with.
+(The current uid is the default). - gid The group id or name the command should run with.
+(The current gid is the default). - env The environment passed to the processes (default: None) - copy_env If set to true, the local environment variables will be copied and passed to the workers when spawning them.
+(Default: False) - warmup_delay The delay (in seconds) between running processes. - numprocesses The number of processes to run for this watcher. - rlimit_LIMIT Set resource limit LIMIT for the watched processes.
 The config name should match the RLIMIT constants (not case sensitive) listed in the Python resource module reference.
-For example, the config line 'rlimit_nofile = 500' sets the maximum number of open files to 500.

-stderr stream.class A fully qualified Python class name that will be instanciated, and will receive the stderr stream of all processes in its () method.
+For example, the config line 'rlimit_nofile = 500' sets the maximum number of open files to 500. - stderr_stream.class A fully qualified Python class name that will be instanciated, and will receive the stderr stream of all processes in its call() method.